2026 New Mexico elections

 The 2026 New Mexico elections will be held in the state of New Mexico on November 3, 2026, alongside the nationwide midterm elections.
 Elections will be held for a U.S. Senate seat and governor as well as other statewide executive offices, all 3 of the state's U.S. House of Representatives seats, all seats in the New Mexico House of Representatives, and other judicial and local elections.
-Primary elections will be held on June 2, 2026.
+Primary elections were held on June 2, 2026.

 New Mexico is generally considered to be a Democratic state, but competitive elections are common.
 New Mexico has not voted for a Republican for President since 2004, when George W. Bush narrowly won the state.
 Republicans have not won a U.S. Senate seat in New Mexico since 2002.
 Democrats have had full control of the state's U.S. House of Representatives delegation since 2022.
 Democrats have held the governorship and all other statewide executive offices since 2019.
 Kamala Harris defeated Donald Trump by 6% in New Mexico in 2024.

+Background

+The primary election marks the first time in New Mexico that decline to state voters are allowed to vote either for Democratic or Republican candidates during a primary.

+Federal

 United States Senate

 Incumbent Democratic U.S. senator Ben Ray Luján was first elected in 2020 with 51.7% of the vote.
 He is running for re-election to a second term in office.